The Best Banana Pudding (+Video)

 Yes you can.
 Just keep in mind that homemade whipped cream doesn’t stay stabilized as long as Cool Whip so it may break down into a more liquid state if not eaten right away.

 Yes.
-However, the wafers add a distinct texture and flavor to the dessert, so it won’t be the same without them.
+However, the wafers add that traditional texture and flavor to the dessert, so it won’t be the same without them.
 A lot of people substitute other cookies though.
-A popular choice is the Pepperidge Farm Chessman Butter Cookies.
+A popular choice is the Pepperidge Farm Chessman Butter Cookies (paid affiliate link.)

 You can sprinkle a little citric acid powder onto the sliced bananas.
 Just a little so as not to change the flavor.
 Or, you could lightly coat the sliced bananas in lemon or orange juice.
 Again, just coat lightly so as not to change the flavor.

-Banana Pudding can last for up to three days in the fridge, as long as it is stored in an airtight container.
+Banana Pudding can last for up to three days in the refrigerator, as long as it is stored in an airtight container.
 Be sure to refrigerate it as soon as possible after preparing it.
 Note: Once you start digging into the banana pudding, the bananas will start turning brown so keep that in mind.
+I do not recommend freezing.

 INGREDIENTS NEEDED: (SEE RECIPE CARD BELOW FOR THE FULL RECIPE)